The Aesthetic Realism Teaching Method

 (3) “The world, art, and self explain each other: each is the aesthetic oneness of opposites.”

 The workshop includes demonstration lessons, consideration of class plans, and discussion of how to meet the needs of individual students.
-The Aesthetic Realism Teaching Method is making possible unprecedented changes in New York classrooms: Fury and racism at last can end!
+The Aesthetic Realism Teaching Method is making possible unprecedented changes in New York classrooms.
 Students at every level learn—including reading—with an ease and vivid interest new in the history of education.

 Alternate Saturdays, 1:00 – 2:30 PM Eastern Time (USA)